 6 Transparency

-20 working days before the meeting.
-Members of the public who wish to attend the meeting should return the completed registration form 10 working days before the meeting.
-Most committee meetings for the indicator work programme are held at NICE's office in Manchester, which is accessible to the public, including people with limited mobility.
-Up to 20 places are available, depending on the size of the venue.
-To allow wide public access, NICE reserves the right to limit attendees to 1 representative per organisation.
+NICE publishes a notice with a draft agenda alongside a registration form on its website at least 20 working days before the meeting.
+Members of the public who wish to observe the meeting should return the completed registration form 10 working days before the meeting.
 The final meeting agenda is published on the website 5 working days before the meeting.
-For further details see information for people attending a NICE committee meeting.
+For further details, see information for people attending a NICE committee meeting.

 6.2 Access to documents